20130353/ECOC_MDC/Advanced_Version/Readme.md

     - Decodings.
     - Custer_Classifier_Test.m file.
     - ECOCTest.m file.
     - ECOCTrain.m file.

-    note that:the library is provided by the others. if you want to know more about it, please look at https://www.researchgate.net/publication/220320705_Error-Correcting_Ouput_Codes_Library
+    note that: the library is provided by the others. if you want to know more about it, please look at https://www.researchgate.net/publication/220320705_Error-Correcting_Ouput_Codes_Library

 4. save_file contains:
     this part is not finised yet.

 5. Demo.m
     this file offers a clear demo of ECOC-MDC, and numerous annotation are marked on it.

 ## Others
 This repostory displays the whole work of ECOC_MDC algorithm i have worked for a two years, i hope to share my work by this platform.
 If you are interested this topic, welcome to interact me!